Innoss'B: 2021–2023: Mortel-06 and standalone releases

-2024–present: Calcul
+2024–present: Calcul and Arena Way

-On 29 March 2024, Innocent released his five-track EP Calcul with singles such as "Number One", "Sete", "Bango Kaka Te", "Bilan Zéro", and "Chantier".
-Published by Maisha Soul Records, the EP features a predominant blend of Congolese rumba, AfroCongo, and Afrobeat and includes a guest appearance by Nigerian singer Reekado Banks.
-The song "Sete" gained massive popularity, with over a million views in just 13 days.
-The hashtag #Sete became popular across various social media platforms and was even embraced by celebrities such as Herman Amisi and Migue Niema.
-On 27 July, he performed at Belgium's Esperanzah! festival, held from 26 to 28 July at L'Abbaye de Floreffe.
+On 29 March 2024, Innocent released his five-track EP Calcul through Maisha Soul Records, featuring "Number One", "Sete", "Bango Kaka Te", "Bilan Zéro", and "Chantier".
+The EP melds Congolese rumba, AfroCongo, and Afrobeats, with a guest appearance by Nigerian singer Reekado Banks.
+"Sete" surpassed one million YouTube views within 13 days, while the hashtag #Sete gained traction across social media and was used by figures including Herman Amisi and Migue Niema.
+On 27 July, he performed at Belgium's Esperanzah! festival at L'Abbaye de Floreffe.

-His amapiano-inspired single "Amapiupiu" was released on 19 September.
-Two days later, he joined Yemi Alade onstage at Zénith de Paris and later performed at the 7th Rencontres Musicales Africaines (REMA) in Ouagadougou, Burkina Faso, held from 17 to 18 October.
-He also collaborated on Ivorian singer Apoutchou National's "Envoyez Nouveau", which premiered on 18 October, and Awilo Longomba's "Mbongo Na Ngai Moko" on 15 November.
-On 21 January 2025, he was featured on "Biloko", a ndombolo-infused track by fellow Congolese singer Cappuccino LBG.
-Following the viral success of a TikTok trend featuring its catchy rhythm and signature phrase "quand on voit on sait" ("when we see, we know"), Innocent released the single "Chilling" on 28 March.
-On 18 July, he participated in the closing event of the inaugural World Music and Tourism Festival (Festival Mondial de la Musique et du Tourisme) at Palais du Peuple, organized by the Congolese government with UN Tourism assistance.
+His amapiano-inspired single "Amapiupiu" was released on 19 September, and two days later he joined Yemi Alade onstage at Zénith de Paris.
+He later performed at the seventh Rencontres Musicales Africaines (REMA) in Ouagadougou, Burkina Faso, held from 17 to 18 October, and featured on Ivorian singer Apoutchou National's "Envoyez Nouveau" and Awilo Longomba's "Mbongo Na Ngai Moko", released on 18 October and 15 November, respectively.
+On 21 January 2025, he appeared on fellow Congolese singer Cappuccino LBG's ndombolo-infused "Biloko".
+Following a TikTok trend built around the song's rhythm and the phrase "quand on voit on sait" ("when we see, we know"), Innocent released "Chilling" on 28 March.
+On 18 July, he performed at the closing event of the inaugural World Music and Tourism Festival at Palais du Peuple, organized by the Congolese government with assistance from UN Tourism.
+On 1 November, he released "Love Ya RS", a Congolese rumba ballad whose video presented his perspective on his breakup with Rebo Tchulo.

+On 13 February 2026, Innocent announced during an interview with the digital media platform Solola Vérité Studio that he would perform at the Arena Grand Paris on 31 October.
+On 8 June, he announced Arena Way, an EP intended as a precursor to the concert.
+On 15 July, he appeared on the beIN Sports France program Good Morning America to promote the event and later that day announced that Arena Way would be released on 28 August.
+On 5 August, the concert was canceled without an official explanation.
+Ouragan.cd reported speculation that low ticket sales may have contributed to the cancellation, although the claim had not been confirmed by the parties involved.
+Arena Way, initially announced as an EP, was subsequently expanded into a full-length album, with its 16-track listing unveiled on 24 August.
+The album featured guest appearances from Zakalara, The Mingongo, Ya Levis, Charlotte Dipanda, Serge Beynaud, Singuila, and Nesly Nefertiti, and included the previously released hit single "Love Ya RS".